As podcast popularity continues to rise, getting your podcast on iTunes is as important as ever…

 2. Create your show and your RSS feed

 Behind the curtain, all podcasts are RSS feeds of audio files (episodes).
-As a podcaster, one of the key tools you’ll need is your podcast’s audio host, and they’ll automatically create your RSS feed when you upload your audio files to their platform.
+As a podcaster, one of the key tools you’ll need is your podcast hosting platform, which will automatically create your RSS feed on your behalf.

-[WAIT, what’s an RSS feed?
-Check out our full article on RSS feeds here.]
+💡 New to RSS feeds?
+Check out our full article on RSS feeds here.

 There’s another big component to your RSS feed, and it’s called metadata.
 When you build your podcast in your hosting platform, you’ll need to include the following information, at a minimum: